5orenso/aws-ami-creation/README.md

 # AWS AMI Creation

-A simple approach to create images you need for your AWS servers.
+A simple approach to create Amazon Machine Images (AMI) you need for your AWS servers.

 I know there is Puppet, Chef and other tools out there to help you build images.
 But if you just want a nice, fast and simple way to create images with a minimum of effort, this is the way.

+__An auto scaled server setup in 3 steps:__

+1. [create-ami.sh](#user-content-get-started) : Create an AMI for your server.
+2. [create-launch-config.sh](launch-configuration.md) : Create a Launch Configuration for your Auto Scaling Group.
+3. [create-auto-scaling-group.sh](auto-scaling-group.md) : Create an Auto Scaling Group.

+## Get started

 Make sure all [Prerequisite](#user-content-prerequisite) are fullfilled.